 Hiking and biking is a way of life in Denver, and why wouldn’t it be?
 With over 300 days of sunshine per year, it’s the perfect place to get active in the great outdoors.
 In fact, it wasn’t too long ago that Colorado was reported to be the most physically active state in the country.
-At Chuze South Monaco, we’re serious about our fitness; indoors, outdoors, we like it all!
+At our Chuze Denver gym located on South Monaco, we’re serious about our fitness; indoors, outdoors, we like it all!

 According to Denver Parks and Recreation, the city offers more than 80 miles of multi-use trails for you to plan your next hiking or biking activity.
 It’s always a good idea to shake up your workout routine to avoid getting stuck in a rut.
 Find the trail that fits your fitness level and gives you a perspective of the city you may not have experienced before.